Old-Growth Forest Hike

 Thomas Saladyga

-Old-growth forests are forests that existed before major European settlement and escaped the large-scale industrial clearing that most of the forested landscape today has experienced.
-These forests presently act as a window to glimpse back in time and see what most forests across the eastern United States would have originally looked like.
-Natural processes have been allowed to shape old-growth forests and often differ significantly compared to younger forests.
-Large, old trees and multi-layered canopies are defining features of old-growth forest.
-Decomposing woody debris cover old-growth forest floors.
-Ecologists use old-growth forests as baselines to help manage modern forests.
-On the Burnwood trail, visitors can see old-growth forest dating back to the 17th century.
-A self-guided tour is available for visitors hiking the trail.
-This tour will explore the forest, its history, and what makes it important.
+Old-growth forests are forests that escaped the large-scale industrial clearing that most of the modern landscape in Appalachia has historically experienced.
+These forests presently act as a window to glimpse back in time and see what most forests across the Eastern United States would have originally looked like.
+Natural processes have been the main driver shaping old-growth forests and they often differ significantly in composition and function compared to younger forests.
+Large, old, charismatic trees and multi-layered canopies are defining features.
+Decomposing woody debris covers old-growth forest floors.
+Scientists use old-growth forests as baselines to help manage modern forests.
+On the Burnwood trail, visitors can see an old-growth forest dating back to the 17th century.

 Directions to Burnwood Trail

 From Canyon Rim Visitor Center: Take a left out of the parking lot and return to US-19.
 Carefully cross US-19 into the Burnwood area.
 Continue up the hill into the Day Use area.
 The trailhead sign is just before the picnic pavilion.
-Parking is available in the gravel lot.
+Parking is available in the gravel lot in front of the trailer.

 From Beckley, WV: Take US-19 north from Beckley towards Summersville and Oak Hill.
 After passing the Glen Jean exit, continue for 12.7 miles past the towns of Oak Hill and Fayetteville.
 Cross the New River Gorge Bridge and take the first left crossing the southbound lane of US-19.
 Continue up the hill into the Day Use area.
 The trailhead sign is just before the picnic pavilion.
-Parking is available in the gravel lot.
+Parking is available in the gravel lot in front of the trailer.

 A man dressed in turn of the century trousers, shirt, suspenders, and hat leaning against a large old tree trunk that was recently felled